 No one knows exactly who invented Eccles cakes originally or where Birch’s recipe came from.
 There is one theory out there that the “sweet patties” from Elizabeth Raffald’s influential cook book, The Experienced English Housekeeper, published in 1769, were the precursors to Eccles cakes.
 But any evidence linking Raffald and Birch are now lost in history.

-No one seems to know definitively whether the proper pastry for Eccles cake should be flaky pastry or puff pastry or even short pastry either.
+Besides the mysterious origin, no one seems to know definitively whether the proper pastry for Eccles cake should be flaky pastry or puff pastry or even short pastry either.
 The ingredients and proportions for these different types of pastries are quite similar, if not identical.
-Nonetheless, the different processes and techniques create different textures in the final pastries.
+Nonetheless, the different processes and techniques create entirely different textures in the final pastries.

 Perhaps any pastry would do even back then!?